Alfredo and Isabel Aquilizan’s work in the Tainan Art Museum’s exhibition SUNDAY: Contemporary Art on Migrant Workers in Taiwan

 | Opening Hours: Tue. – Sat.
 11 AM – 6 PM

-Peter Zimmermann's "Spiga" is under the King Car Cultural & Educational Foundation’s Collection
+Peter Zimmermann's "Spiga" in the King Car Cultural & Educational Foundation’s Collection

 German artist Peter Zimmermann has a rich and diverse body of work.
 His "Book Cover Paintings" series focuses on epoxy resin representations of book covers of atlases, art books, and more.
 By defining the relationship between text and image, Zimmermann interprets his views and explores the gap between our "perception" and "presentation" of objects.